-An effective learning climate can exist only when all involved in the school setting--parents, students. and staff--act as responsible individuals.
-For students, this means demonstrating ongoing respect for the rights and property of other students, school employees. and the building itself.
+An effective learning climate can exist only when all involved in the school setting--parents, staff--act as responsible students. and individuals.
+For students. means this demonstrating ongoing respect for the rights and property of other students, school employees, and the building itself.
 Students must understand that all school employees have the authority and duty to supervise and discipline at all times during the school day or at school activities.